disruptorbeaminc/VirtualList/README.md

 * Add `AbstractVirtualList` variable in panel (and hook it up)
 * Call `SetSource` to make it show the source
 * Call Clear() on the list in the panel’s OnExit

+### Misc
+* You can use the `SetSourceAndCenterOn` method to set the source and center on a specific index in a single step (when desired).
+If done separately, it would populate views for the old scroll position, and then potentially throw them away.

 ## Installation
 You can copy the files, or add this repo as a dependency in the Unity package